sebastiantoh/tp/docs/DeveloperGuide.md

     * 3e1.
 StonksBook shows an error message, reminding the user of the correct format.
 The sale is not edited.

       Use case resumes at step 2.

+#### Use case: Edit multiple sales

+**MSS**

+1. User requests to list sales.
+2. StonksBook shows a list of sales.
+3. User requests to edit multiple sales.
+4. StonksBook edits multiple sales.

+    Use case ends.

+**Extensions**

+* 2a.
+The list of contacts is empty.

+  Use case ends.

+* 3a.
+No sale indexes are provided.

+    * 3a1.
+StonksBook shows an error message.
+No sales are edited.

+      Use case resumes at step 2.

+* 3b.
+Any of the given sale indexes are invalid.

+    * 3b1.
+StonksBook shows an error message.
+No sales are edited.

+      Use case resumes at step 2.

+* 3c.
+Any of the given sales already exists.

+    * 3c1.
+StonksBook shows an error message listing the duplicate sales.
+All sales besides the duplicate sales are edited.

+      Use case ends.

+* 3d.
+No sale parameters are provided besides the sale index.

+    * 3d1.
+StonksBook shows an error message, reminding the user to provide at least one field to edit.
+No sales are edited.

+      Use case resumes at step 2.

+* 3e.
+Any of the given parameters (e.g. unit price, quantity) are not in the correct format.

+    * 3e1.
+StonksBook shows an error message, reminding the user of the correct format.
+No sales are edited.

+      Use case resumes at step 2.

 #### Use case: Add contact to archive